ghostiki/Auction_SCBot/README.md

 Bot Configuration
 All configuration is done in the # BOT CONTROL START section — this is the most important part of the script:
+* WEBHOOK_URL: The path to the link to the discord's webhook.
+* AVATAR_URL: the path to the link to the avatar for the discord webhook.
 * paths: array of paths to different steam.exe installations.
 * steam_path: index of the Steam version to use from paths.
 * items: array of tradeable item names.